saismrutiranjan18/Notes-ApplicationBySahil/README.md

 - All notes are stored in **MongoDB**.
 - Responsive design that looks good on desktop and mobile.
 - Stylish gradient text and dark theme for a modern look.
-- Footer with **Made with ❤️ by Sahil Malaiya** and copyright info.

 ---